Father’s Day Advice from Eli

 And the LORD said to Samuel: “See, I am about to do something in Israel that will make the ears of everyone who hears of it tingle.
 At that time I will carry out against Eli everything I spoke against his family — from beginning to end.
 For I told him that I would judge his family forever because of the sin he knew about; his sons made themselves contemptible, and he failed to restrain them.
 Therefore, I swore to the house of Eli, `The guilt of Eli’s house will never be atoned for by sacrifice or offering.’”
 (1 Samuel 3:11-14)

 So how do you discipline or train your kids?
 First of all, teach them God’s Word and God’s ways.
 Psalm 119:9 says, “How can a young man keep his way pure?
 By living according to your word.”
 (Psalm 119:9) One of the most important things you can do for your children is to make sure that they learn and know God’s word.
 You can do this through family Bible reading at home.
 You can make sure that you all attend church weekly as a family.
+You can get them involved in Sunday School or Awanas or youth group.
 You can get them good Christian books to read to learn more about God and the Bible.
 You can also read those books yourself – that’s part of setting the example!

-As fathers, we should make family Bible reading an important part of our regular routine.
+As fathers, we need to make family Bible reading an important part of our regular routine.
 You don’t have to be a Bible scholar to read the Bible with your family.
 Just take the time to read God’s Word as a family and discuss it together.
-When our kids were younger, bedtime was the best time to do this.
-Now we try to do it right after supper.
-I’ll be honest with you, it’s getting harder to fit it in now that the boys are older, but it is still important.
-We are – slowly – working our way through the book of Daniel right now.
-We don’t hit it every night, but we do when we can, and we are making progress.
+When our kids were younger, we found bedtime was the best time to do this.
+When they got older we did it right after supper.
+We didn’t hit it every night, but we did when we could and we got through a lot of Bible together as a family.
 That’s what’s most important.
 Don’t give up.
 Keep at it!
 It’s worth it.
 Teach your children God’s Word and God’s ways.

 3. Teach them about Jesus (1 Samuel 2:22-25)